huguanjing/ghulab/publications.md

 **Hu, G.**, P.Y.
 Lung, X. Sui, D. Vera, C.E.
 Grover, J. Conover, S.B.
 BeeJay, J. Zhang, H. Bass, and J.F.
 Wendel.
 Chromatin structure and evolution of duplicate gene expression.
 (In analysis and manuscript preparation; scheduled for submission by December)

+\***Hu, G.**, \*C.E.
+Grover, M.A.
+Arick, M. Liu, D.G.
+Peterson, and J.F.
+Wendel.
+Challenges and pitfalls in the use of partitioned gene counts for homoeologous gene expression and co-expression network analyses.
+(In analysis and manuscript preparation; scheduled for submission by December)

 Grover, C.E., M. Pan, E. Long, D. Yuan, **G. Hu**, L. Brase, D. Stelly, R.J.
 Schmitz, J.F.
 Wendel, and J.A.
 Udall.
 The *Gossypium* longicalyx genome and implications for cotton breeding.
 (In analysis and manuscript preparation; scheduled for submission in September)

 J.P.
 Gallagher, *G. Hu*, C.E.
 Grover, J.J.
 Jareczek, and J.F.
 Wendel.
 Effects of genome duplication and domestication on fiber gene coexpression networks of *Gossypium hirsutum* L. (In preparation; scheduled for submission in August)